aprsworld/jsUtils/README.md

 Collection of JavaScript functionality to cover corner cases of implementations and add fundamentals that are missing in the various standards and implementations.

-## merge.js
+## Object.js

+A set of handlers for dealing with objects and structures of objects.

+Eventually will handle all objects in a comprehensive and sane way that is extensible.
+Should be ECMA3 compliant.

+### object_traverse()

+Object traversal handler.

+### object_merge()

 Object merging handler in style of jQuery `$.extend()` and `$.merge()`, but more robust and fully featured.
 Supports an arbitrary number of arguments to merge into the first argument and "aspect-oriented-programming" style hooks.

-Eventually will handle all objects and primatives in a comprehensive and sane way that is extensible.
-Should be ECMA3 compliant.

 --